Discover the truth about home security systems: Do they truly deter crime? Unveiling insights from experts and criminals.

 Wireless, battery-powered cameras are typically much easier to install than wired ones because they don’t need to be wired into your home.
 Some video doorbell cameras even have adhesive on them, making installing them as simple as sticking them to your front door.

-With a cam battery system, you’ll need to pay close attention to your battery life, and wired cameras have their own benefits.
+With a battery-powered system, you’ll need to pay close attention to your battery life, and wired cameras have their own benefits.
 For example, wired video doorbells can record longer clips than wireless ones.
 Companies like Vivint offer professional installation of high-quality security cameras.

 Do security cameras need light at night?